 Does this sound like you?
 When it comes to your career, a plateau isn't all bad.
 It means that a) you have a career, and b) you’ve leveled off to a stable place after getting somewhere.
 It means you’re in the game!

-1. Identify the expected growth pattern at your company.
-Have you surpassed it?
+1. You've surpassed the growth pattern at your company.

 As mentioned above, my client’s bank required that staff stay in a role for at least 18 months before they can make a change.
 Look around at people in your company (ask HR if it’s a large company – they often keep statistics).
 How long do people stay at their position -- and in your company?
 Find out where you are relative to industry and company averages.